 That rollercoaster of price movements, however, offers little comfort to investors looking for hedges to a dire macroeconomic environment of rising interest rates and record inflation.
 Bitcoin markets remain unregulated and shielded in technobabble unlike the well-developed equity markets.

-Even if the cryptocurrency does manage to sustain to sustain its price patterns and ride out the economic storm roiling the markets, its narrative since inception – as a hedge against inflation and stock market volatility – will have suffered serious damage.
+Even if the cryptocurrency does manage to sustain its price patterns and ride out the economic storm roiling the markets, its narrative since inception – as a hedge against inflation and stock market volatility – will have suffered serious damage.
 It will need a new story, possibly one that highlights its returns, to attract investors to the platform and retain its status as a store of value.

 Ethereum Hash Rate Plummets After Merge